ComedicChimera/chai-lang.dev/README.md

 9. Algebraic Types
 10. Interfaces
 11. Duck Typing
-12. References
+12. Arrays and Lists
-13. Regions and Lifetimes
+13. Dictionaries
-14. Block References
-15. Collections
-16. Using Strings
+14. Using Strings
-17. Lambdas and Closures
+15. Lambdas and Closures
-18. Iterable Functions
+16. Iterable Functions
+17. References
-19. Generics
+18. Generics
+19. Type Sets and Aliases
 20. Packages and Modules
 21. Coroutines
+22. Futures and Async Iterators
-22. Strand Communication
+23. Strand Communication
-23. Vectors
-24. Vector Functions
+24. Vectors
 25. Where to next?

 ## Not Covered In Guide

-- Type Sets and Aliases
 - Operator Definitions
 - Specialization
 - Partial Function Calling
 - Annotations
 - Metadata
 - The `init` function
-- Dictionary Comprehensions
-- Global References
 - Volatile Values and References
 - `Copyable` and Copy Overriding
 - `Contextual` (outside of error handling)
 - Struct Inheritance
 - Variadic Arguments
-- Asynchronous Iterators
 - Fallthrough to Match
 - With Expressions
 - Inline If Expressions